 Top of keyboard chest.
 Brass elbows attach to hoses that connect to each organ pipe.

-Lock and cancel unit for music roll rewind.
+Mechanical lock and cancel unit for music roll rewind.
 The general construction of the components is crude compared with that of automatic pianos.
-The restored unit is in the next frame.

 The large pneumatic now covered in wine colored cloth, collapses to pull music roll transmission into rewind.
 The unit is mechanically locked in the rewind position until a small pneumatic (top left) unlocks it to fall back to open.